- Launched in 2010

 The journal publishes original research articles and review articles primarily.
 Original research manuscripts may include laboratory, animal or human/clinical studies - all phases.
 Letters to the Editor and Case Reports will also be considered.

 Review articles include expert opinion/perspective reviews (including single-drug and drug class reviews), narrative reviews and therapeutic area reviews.
 Systematic reviews, meta-analyses, postmarketing and health economic and pharmacoeconomic reviews are also welcomed.
 The appropriate EQUATOR Network reporting guidelines should be followed (e.g. CONSORT for randomized, controlled trials and PRISMA for systematic reviews/meta-analyses).
 The journal endorses the ICMJE requirement that clinical trials are registered in a WHO-approved public trials registry at or before the time of first patient enrolment.
-However, consistent with the AllTrials campaign, retrospectively registered trials will be considered if the justification for late registration is acceptable.

 The journal adheres to a blind review process in which the reviewer's name is routinely withheld from the author unless the reviewer requests a preference for their identity to be revealed.
 Manuscripts are reviewed by at least two referees; a first editorial decision is generally reached within 3 weeks of submission and Online First publication is usually within 3 weeks of Acceptance.